 '''

 getRxThreads(verbose = FALSE)

 setRxThreads(threads = NULL, percent = NULL, throttle = NULL)

+'''

 rxCores(verbose = FALSE)

-'''

-verbose Display the value of relevant OpenMP settings

-threads NULL (default) rereads environment variables.
+verbose Display the value of relevant OpenMP settings threads NULL (default) rereads environment variables.
 0 means to use all logical CPUs available.
-Otherwise a number >= 1 percent If provided it should be a number between 2 and 100; the percentage of logical throttle 2 (default) means that, roughly speaking, a single thread will be used when number subjects solved for is <=2, 2 threads when the number of all points is <=4, etc. The throttle is to speed up small data tasks (especially when repeated many times) by not incurring the exercised of managing multiple threads.
+Otherwise a number >= 1 percent If provided it should be a number between 2 and 100; the percentage of logical CPUs to use.
+By default on startup, 50 percent. throttle 2 (default) means that, roughly speaking, a single thread will be used when number subjects solved for is <=2, 2 threads when the number of all points is <=4, etc. The throttle is to speed up small data tasks (especially when repeated many times) by not incurring the overhead of managing multiple threads.
+The throttle will also suppress sorting which ID will be solved first when there are (nsubject solved)throttle <= nthreads.
+In rxode2 this sorting occurs to min- imize the time for waiting for another thread to finish.
+If the last item solved is has a long solving time, all the other solving have to wait for that last costly solving to occur.
+If the items which are likely to take more time are solved first, this wait is less likely to have an impact on the overall solving time.
+In rxode2 the IDs are sorted by the individual number of solving points (largest first).
+It also has a C interface that allows these IDs to be resorted by total time spent solving the equation.
+This allows packages like nlmixr to sort by solving time if needed.
+Overall the number of threads is throttled (restricted) for small tasks and sorting for IDs are suppressed.